DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings/README.md

 model_specs.ipynb - a cript to generate the model specifications Models.ipynb - Model classes from Pytorch winglength_predictions.ipynb - This script generates a pot of the linear relationship between the predicted winglength and the measured one.
+Baseline - this directory is for producing plots for a baseline model that uses the mean landmark positions on the training set for inference on the test set.

 Most importantly the final landmark dataset can be found in the data/final_clean.csv.
 This data contains all the landmarks, that have also been inspected after predictions where made to remove any errors.